Robust Data-Driven Predictive Control using Reachability Analysis: Robust Data-Driven Predictive Control

 Since $ \in \mathcal{M}_{\Sigma}$ according to Lemma~\ref{th:setofAB}, both $\mathcal{R}_t$ and $\hat{\mathcal{R}}_t$ start from the same initial measured output $y(0)$, i.e., $\zono{y(0),0}$, and have the exact input sequence, i.e., $\mathcal{Z}_{u,t}=\zono{u(t),0}$, it holds that $\mathcal{R}_{t+1} \subseteq \hat{\mathcal{R}}_{t+1}$. \end{proof}

 We formulate the following data-driven optimal control problem at time $t$.

-where $N$ is the time horizon, $u=(u_{t|t},\dots,u_{t+N-1|t})$, $y=(y_{t+1|t},\dots,y_{t+N|t})$ are the decision variables, and $y(t)$ is the initial measured output.
+where $N$ is the time horizon, $u=(u_{t|t},\dots,u_{t+N-1|t})$, $y=(y_{t+1|t},$ $\dots,y_{t+N|t})$ are the decision variables, and $y(t)$ is the initial measured output.
 The norm $\norm{u_{t+k|t} - r_u(t+k)}_R^2$ denotes the weighted norm $(u_{t+k|t} - r_u(t+k))^TR(u_{t+k|t} - r_u(t+k))$, and analogously for $\norm{y_{t+k+1|t} -r_y(t+k+1)}_Q^2$.
 The $\mathcal{Z}_{u,t+k}$ consists of the control input, i.e., $ \mathcal{Z}_{u,t+k}= \zono{ u_{t+k|t}, 0}$.
 The $\mathcal{Y}_{l,t+k+1}$ and $\mathcal{Y}_{u,t+k+1}$ are lower and upper bounds on the individual dimensions of the output constraint zonotope $\mathcal{Y}_{t+k+1}$, and $\hat{\mathcal{R}}_{l,t+k+1}$ and $\hat{\mathcal{R}}_{u,t+k+1}$ are lower and upper bounds on the individual dimensions of the zonotope of reachable set $\hat{\mathcal{R}}_{t+k+1|t}$, respectively.
 The upper and lower bounds are computed by over-approximating $\hat{\mathcal{R}}_{t+k+1|t}$ by an interval as shown in \eqref{eq:zonotointU} and \eqref{eq:zonotointL}.

-The constraints \eqref{eq:const_r_up}, \eqref{eq:const_r_low}, \eqref{eq:const_y_up} and \eqref{eq:const_y_low}, introduce the variables $s_{u,t+k+1|t}$ and $s_{l,t+k+1|t}$, which tighten the allowable reachable region according to the output constraints.
-In particular, \eqref{eq:const_r_up} and \eqref{eq:const_r_low} ensure that the output $y_{t+k+1|t}$ lies within the allowable reachable region, and \eqref{eq:const_y_up} and \eqref{eq:const_y_low} ensure that the reachable region fulfills the output constraints.
+\tb{The simulated $y_{t+k+1|t}$ over the horizon differs from the true value which is however guaranteed to be inside $\hat{\mathcal{R}}_{t+k+1|t}$.
+Thus, we compute the upper slack variable $s_{u,t+k+1|t}= \hat{\mathcal{R}}_{u,t+k+1} - y_{t+k+1|t}$ to account for any noise realization towards $\hat{\mathcal{R}}_{u,t+k+1}$.
+The computed value of the upper slack variable $s_{u,t+k+1|t}$ is then used to tighten the constraint $\mathcal{Y}_{u,t+k+1}$ and assure that $y_{t+k+1|t} \leq \mathcal{Y}_{u,t+k+1} - s_{u,t+k+1|t}$ and similarly for the lower bounds.
+In other words, the constraints \eqref{eq:const_r_up}, \eqref{eq:const_r_low}, \eqref{eq:const_y_up} and \eqref{eq:const_y_low}, introduce the variables $s_{u,t+k+1|t}$ and $s_{l,t+k+1|t}$, which tighten the allowable reachable region according to the output constraints.} In particular, \eqref{eq:const_r_up} and \eqref{eq:const_r_low} ensure that the output $y_{t+k+1|t}$ lies within the allowable reachable region, and \eqref{eq:const_y_up} and \eqref{eq:const_y_low} ensure that the allowable reachable region fulfills the output constraints.
 This in turn restricts the choice of $\mathcal{Z}_{u,t+k}$ in \eqref{eq:Rconst} and thus implicitly tightens the input constraints.
-The first optimal control input $u^*(t)~=~u_{t|t}$ is then applied to the system and problem \eqref{eq:optzonopc} is solved in receding horizon fashion.
+The first optimal control input ${u^*(t)=u_{t|t}}$ is then applied to the system and problem \eqref{eq:optzonopc} is solved in receding horizon fashion.

 Algorithm~\ref{alg:zonopc} summarizes the data-collection and online control phase of \sys{}.

 Next, we prove the robust constraint satisfaction of the introduced formulation.